 Clarkston expungement attorney Shaun R. Marks is an experienced criminal defense attorney who helps his clients through each step of the justice process.
 From fighting the charges to expunging a conviction, Shaun is prepared to help you get back on your feet.

-To learn more about applying for expungement in Clarkston or another part of Michigan, contact Shaun today at (866) 335-9550.
+To learn more about applying for expungement in Oakland County or another part of Michigan, contact Shaun today at (866) 335-9550.

 Benefits of Expungement